 When you go through life with nasal obstruction, it can really impact your happiness and overall comfort.
 Experiencing nasal obstruction can make it difficult to breathe and or even focus on the world around you.
 Prolonged nasal congestion can lead to more problems if not treated properly.
 Instead of letting nasal pressure hold you back, speak with a medical professional and St. Louis Sinus Center.
+Dr. James Gould is a top expert in Nasal obstruction and offers many different treatment options to allow you to breathe normally again.

 What is Nasal Obstruction?

-Around 1 of 20 million Americans who suffer with nasal obstruction.
+Around 1 of 20 million Americans suffer from nasal obstruction.
 Nasal Obstruction is anything that restricts airflow in and out of the nose affecting one or both nasal passages.
 Nasal obstruction is usually caused by either swelling of the nasal tissue or an anatomical blockage which results in a narrowing of the nasal cavity and the feeling of the passages being congested.

 - Nasal blockage or obstruction